 Stallings is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stallings is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Stallings who work in sales jobs (14.46%), management occupations (13.17%), and office and administrative support (10.46%).

 Also of interest is that Stallings has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Stallings, however, the average commute to work is quite long.
-On average, people spend 31.08 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 31.10 minutes each day getting to work, which is significantly higher than the national average.

 The education level of Stallings ranks among the highest in the nation.
 Of the 25-and-older adult population in Stallings, 45.17% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Stallings in 2018 was $36,329, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,316 for a family of four.